Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 2. Basic concepts of the present model versus standard model

 The interference between unit-fields (particles) could affect many basic physical properties of the particles.
 Under the quantum interference each particle of the canonical quantum mechanics can interfere only with itself.
-In the present model, unlike in the Dirac quantum interference, the {\it{particles (unit-fields) may interfere (interact) also with each other}}.
+In the present model, unlike in the Dirac model of quantum interference, the {\it{particles (unit-fields) may interfere (interact) also with each other}}.
 Thus {\it{the attractive or repulsive forces}} associated with interaction of the particles {\it{are attributed to the interference (cross-correlation)}} of the interfering (interacting) unit-fields.
-In other words, the positive or negative gradient of the field cross-correlation energy does induce the attractive or repulsive forces that redistribute the field energy (intensity).
-For both the classical and quantum fields, the two-times increase of the wave amplitude does increase the wave energy in four times and the wave with zero amplitude has zero energy.
+That is to say that the positive or negative gradient of the field cross-correlation energy does induce the attractive or repulsive forces that redistribute the field energy (intensity).
 In the frame of such an approach, the quantum and classical descriptions are in agreement for an arbitrary number of particles (unit-fields).
 It should be stressed that the physical system of the interfering (interacting) fields includes not only the interfering fields, but also the environment (material boundaries or other fields) that could provide the pure constructive or destructive interference.
 In other words, the unit-fields (particles) do interfere and interact not only with each other, but also with the environment.
 Although the field energy is changed under the pure constructive or destructive interference of fields, the total energy of the physical system is conserved.
 The pure additive or subtractive interference is provided by the "additional" energy, which should be added or subtracted from the total physical system before the interference of fields (particles) with each other.
 In such a case, the physical system of the interfering (interacting) fields does not obey the shift symmetry of time.
-The {\it{energy conservation}} of the total physical system {\it{is provided rather by the exchange of the field energy}} with the environment than by the shift symmetry of time and the Dirac quantum interference associated with interference-less particles.
-The interaction (cross-correlation) energy is attributed in the present model to the gradient of cross-correlation energy mediating by the interference between the particles (unit-fields) of the matter.
-Consequently, the {\it{physical mechanism}} behind the particle number, cross-correlation (interference), cross-correlation energy, interference (interaction), Bose-Einstein statistics, Fermi-Dirac statistics and Pauli exclusion principle {\it{is associated with the repulsive and attractive forces mediating by the additive and subtractive interference (cross-correlation)}} of the unit-waves (bosons or fermions) of the matter.
+The {\it{energy conservation}} of the total physical system {\it{is provided rather by the exchange of the field energy}} with the environment than by the shift symmetry of time and the Dirac quantum interference associated with "interference-less" self-interfering particles.
+The interaction (cross-correlation) energy is attributed in the present model to the gradient of cross-correlation energy mediating by the interference between the unit-fields (particles) of the physical matter (mass-energy).
+Consequently, the {\it{physical mechanism}} behind the number of particles, cross-correlation (interference), cross-correlation energy, interference (interaction), Bose-Einstein statistics, Fermi-Dirac statistics and Pauli exclusion principle {\it{is associated with the repulsive and attractive forces mediating by the additive and subtractive interference (cross-correlation)}} of the unit-waves (bosons or fermions) of the physical matter (mass-energy).
 This mechanism plays a key role in the basic coherent quantum phenomena, such as Bose-Einstein condensation, super-radiation, Bosenova effect, superfluidity, superconductivity, supermagnetism, and quantum anomalous and fractional Hall effects.
 For more details and explanations, see Part I.